-78. Lesser Peach Borer.
+- 80. Lesser Peach Borer.
 The lesser peach borer, which is often confused with its relative, the peach borer, works in the trunk, crotch and large limbs of the peach tree.
 The presence of these insects in such locations is shown by masses of gum and frass which are often very noticeable because of their size and number.
 The application of paradichlorobenzene in raw cottonseed oil any time between September 1 and April 15 will control these pests.
-It should not be applied, however, when the temperature is 50° F., or below, as the material will crystallize.
-Painting the mixture upon the infested areas after removal of the gum will kill practically all of the borers, while painting without removal of the gum will kill about 90 per cent.
-This mixture consists of one pound of paradichlorobenzene dissolved in two quarts of raw cottonseed oil.

-- 79. Climbing Cutworms.
-Refer to special instructions in Section 94. - 80.
+It should not be applied, however, when the temperature is 50° F., or below, for the material will crystallize.
+Painting the mixture upon the infested areas after removal of the gum will kill virtually all of the borers, while painting without removal of the gum will kill about 90 per cent.
+This mixture consists of 1 pound of paradichlorobenzene dissolved in 2 quarts of raw cottonseed oil. - 81.
+Climbing Cutworms.
+Refer to special instructions in Section 97. - 82.
 Curculio.
 In peach plantings where curculio is of importance as a pest, clean-up measures will aid materially in its control.
 The use of heavy arsenical applications on peach trees causes burning.
 Clean-up measures which can be applied to the peach orchard are the same as those described in Section 51 for apple orchards, with the addition of proper disposal of the thinnings, which normally include curculio-infested peaches.
-All thinnings and drops should be thrown out into the space between the rows, so that the sun shines upon them.
-Then the heat of the sun will destroy most of the curculios which would otherwise develop. - 81.
+All things and drops should be thrown out into the space between the rows, so that the sun shines upon them.
+Then the heat of the sun will destroy most of the curculios which would otherwise develop. - 83.
 Black Peach Aphid.
 This pest is a dark, shiny plant louse that works both in the tops and on the roots of peach.
 It starts out in localized areas in peach orchards.
 In the tops, it may be killed by the usual nicotine sprays.
 On the roots, it is very resistant and no satisfactory control method is now known.
-When "dead spots" due to this insect appear in the orchard remove the trees from those areas and seed the land to clover for several years before resetting to peaches.
+When "dead spots" due to this insect appear in the orchard, remove the trees from those areas and seed the land to clover for several years before resetting to peaches. - 84.
+Rose Chafer.
+Rose chafers cause great annoyance and loss at times on all fruits.
+Attacks are usually in the vicinity of sandy quack grass sod where the insects spend their immature stages.
+The "hitrun" nature of their damage and their extreme toughness has made it difficult to devise a control.
+Whether to apply a special spray should be decided upon the basis of immediate value of the crop, or possible value of young trees, because the pyrethrum sprays used in controlling rose chafers are very expensive.
+Wherever possible, the repellent lime spray should be used.